particle-iot/docs/src/content/tutorials/device-cloud/data-report-tutorial.md

 {{> service-agreements-curl}}

-Note that the URL is different for sandbox vs. organization, so make sure you've selected the value from the popup above.
+- The URL is different for sandbox vs. organization, so make sure you've selected the value from the popup above.
+- The command above contains your single-sign-on token, so keep this a secret!

-The result from the command is JSON formatted, but the curl command just returns it without formatting.
+The curl command just returns JSON data without formatting.
 The "id" parameter is easy to spot, however, and that's what you need to request a report.

 {{> service-agreement-id}}